Nth-iteration-labs/streamingbandit-ui/README.md

 - Safari Mobile 10.0 +

 It does not work in Internet Explorer, and does not work locally (by clicking index.html) for Safari.

-## Available Scripts

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.<br>
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br>
-You will also see any lint errors in the console.

-### `npm run build`

-Builds the app for production to the `build` folder.<br>
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br>
-Your app is ready to be deployed!

-### `npm run deploy`

-Deploy the build to GitHub gh-pages.